Social Media Policy

 PS-06.20, Security of Data outlines the responsibilities of all computer users in supporting and upholding the security of data at LSU.

 SMDs are responsible for maintaining the security of personal information belonging to students, faculty and staff.
 Do not distribute any such information through social media channels.

-PS-30, consistent with the regulations of the Family Educational Rights and Privacy Act of 1974, defines policies and procedures regarding the management and release of personal information including:
+Consistent with the regulations of the Family Educational Rights and Privacy Act of 1974, PS-30, Student Privacy Rights defines policies and procedures regarding the management and release of personal information including:

 - Social Security numbers

 - LSU ID numbers